-Friends, today I have something you need in your life.
-Chocolate Depression cake is something that is ridiculously simple and decadently delicious .
+Friends, today I have something you need in your life: chocolate depression cake.
+It’s something that is ridiculously simple to make and decadently delicious.

-Recipes like this grew in popularity during hard times in our history when ingredients for typical cakes grew scarce.
-This one doesn’t need any milk or even eggs!
-It is kind of the fluffy cake version of my Mama’s Chocolate Cobbler.
+Now, you’re probably wondering why it’s called a depression cake?
+Well, recipes like this grew in popularity during hard times in our history like The Great Depression, when ingredients for typical cakes grew scarce.
+This particular depression cake recipe uses simple and doesn’t need any butter, milk, or even eggs!
+It is kind of the dairy-free fluffy cake version of my Mama’s Chocolate Cobbler.
+It’s also known as a Crazy Cake or Wacky Cake, as a cake without butter is definitely a Wacky Cake, right?

-Don’t let the simple ingredients fool ya into thinking this is a run of the mill cake, though!
-Deeply chocolate and fluffy yet fudgey, it is similar to a Devil’s Food cake.
-We like it without icing as a great snack cake but you can add in some simple frosting to make it a dessert worthy of any table.
+Don’t let the simple ingredients fool ya into thinking this is a run-of-the-mill cake, though!
+With a deeply rich and fudgy and fluffy texture, it is similar to a moist devil’s food cake.
+We like it without icing as a great snack cake, but you can add in some simple frosting to make it a dessert worthy of any table.
+Just note that the frosting does include dairy.

-- Bake at 350 for 30-35 minutes, or until a toothpick inserted in the center comes out clean.
+Bake at 350 for 30 to 35 minutes, or until a toothpick inserted in the center comes out clean.

 Can you smell it?
 I sure can.
 Wish you were here!

-I just topped it with a can of frosting but you can whip up a homemade frosting, glaze, or sprinkle a little confectioner’s sugar over the top.
+I just topped the cooled cake with a can of frosting, but you can whip up a homemade frosting, glaze, or sprinkle a little confectioner’s sugar over the top.

-Look at this pretty little slice.
-Just waiting for you to eat it!
+Look at this pretty little slice of chocolate depression cake, just waiting for you to eat it!

 There ya go!